-Character - A ISO10646 character having a unique character code as its identifier.
+Character - A ISO10646 [ISO10646] character having a unique character code as its identifier.
 This concept is independent of font, typeface, size, and style, so 'F', 'F', 'F', are all the same character 'F'.

-Character Code - The canonical integer used to identify a character in the ISO10646 standards.
+Character Code - The canonical integer used to identify a character in the ISO10646 [ISO10646] standards.
 This number identifies the character, but can be independent of any specific character set encoding of the character.
-Example: The '{' character known in Unicode as LEFT CURLY BRACKET has character code U+007B.
+Example: The '{' character known in Unicode [Unicode] as LEFT CURLY BRACKET has character code U+007B.
 However, depending on the character set encoding, the value 0x7B may or may not appear in the representation of that character.